 How to Start Investing on a Low Budget

-Plot your path to investing: To start investing, you should have at least $1,000.
-It’s not a lot, but it will get you going and you can build from that foundation.
+$1,000 is a good foundation to get you going and start building your investment portfolio.
 Your route to saving will be unique to your circumstances.
 If you have no money and are living on the edge, your steps may be to cut out a few extra expenditures and maybe call up your phone and utility carriers to get a better rate and to find a higher-paying job or an extra job.
 If you’re starting with more savings or better cash flow, you may still want to cut out unnecessary expenditures and also create automatic transfers from your paycheck to savings to ensure the money goes to savings rather than to wish-fulfillment.

 Some money-saving tactics you may try include: